C.J. Abrams Preview, Player Props: Nationals vs. Marlins

 C.J.
 Abrams At The Plate

-- In 26.9% of his games this season, Abrams has had at least one RBI.
-He's picked up more than one in 10.1% and driven in three or more of his team's runs in four contests.
+- Abrams has an RBI in 32 of 120 games this year, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.